Private Practice Experience

-Prior to going on the bench, Judge Geer was a partner with two leading North Carolina plaintiffs' firms and was one of the founders of the second firm.
-She was a highly respected trial and appellate litigator known for obtaining cutting-edge and precedent-setting victories in a diverse set of practice areas, including among others, securities litigation, labor and employment law, ERISA, antitrust and trade regulation, commercial litigation, consumer protection, and constitutional and civil rights litigation (including suits against the State, sheriffs, counties, and municipalities).
-She was selected for inclusion in Best Lawyers in America, and recognized by the journal Business North Carolina as one of North Carolina’s “Legal Elite” – a list of the top 200 lawyers in the State.
+Prior to being elected to the bench, Judge Geer was a partner with two leading North Carolina plaintiffs' firms and was a founding member of the second firm.
+She was a highly respected trial and appellate litigator, known for obtaining cutting-edge and precedent-setting victories in a diverse set of practice areas, including securities litigation, labor and employment law, ERISA, antitrust and trade regulation, commercial litigation, consumer protection, and constitutional and civil rights litigation.

 Judge Geer received her B.A. summa cum laude from Bryn Mawr College and her J.D. with high honors from the University of North Carolina School of Law where she was a Morehead Fellow and served as Managing Editor of the North Carolina Law Review.

-- American Bar Association: Past Co-Chair of Ethics in Litigation Subcommittee of the Employee Rights and Responsibilities Committee
+- American Bar Association: Member, Judicial Division and Litigation Section; Past Co-Chair of Ethics in Litigation Subcommittee of the Employee Rights and Responsibilities Committee

-- North Carolina Bar Association: Member, Litigation Section Council, Appellate Rules Committee; Past Member, Constitutional Rights and Responsibilities Council, Labor & Employment Law Council, Trial Practice Curriculum Committee
+- North Carolina Bar Association: Member, Litigation, Antitrust & Complex Litigation, Appellate Practice, Constitutional Rights, and Labor & Employment Law Sections; Past Member, Appellate Rules Committee, Litigation Council, Labor & Employment Law Council, Constitutional Rights Council, and Trial Practice Curriculum Committee

-- North Carolina Academy of Trial Lawyers: Past Member, Board of Governors
+- North Carolina Academy of Trial Lawyers: Member; past member, Board of Governors